-BISQUE (b) Sounding tiles
+BISQUE (3) Sounding tiles.

-When tiles have been cut to a special size or for a border, I do not test them, as the sound changes and I assume that with the pressure used by the cutting machine, they would have broken if they were cracked.
+When tiles have been cut to a special size or for a border I do not test them, as the sound changes and I assume that with the pressure used by the cutting machine, they would have broken if they were cracked.

-Remember: if the resulting sound has a high tone, this means that the tile is not broken.
+Remember: If the resulting sound has a high tone, this means that the tile is not broken.
 If the sound is flat, it means that the tile is cracked and should not be used.